-Following decades of conflict between the Colombian government and the Revolutionary Armed Forces of Colombia (FARC), Colombian people now face an unprecedented opportunity to build lasting peace.
+Following decades of conflict between the Colombian government and the Revolutionary Armed Forces of Colombia (FARC), the Colombian people now face an unprecedented opportunity to build lasting peace.

 What is peace-building?